 Details: The award amount of $3,000 is a maximum funding guideline.
 Smaller requests will be accepted.

-- June 19 – Arts Commission meeting.
-Presentations by applicants; panel rescore; discussion and final decisions on grants
+- August 19 – Arts Commission meeting.
+Discussion and final decisions on grants

 - General eligibility.
 Meets all general eligibility requirements.